pinkyp111/sba308/README.md

 # Library Website Readme

-Welcome to the repository for our Peoria Public Library Website.
+This repository is for a Library Website.
 This document provides an overview of the website's structure and content across its four main pages.

 ## Website Structure